Do Schwartz Higher-Order Values Help Sentence-Level Human Value Detection? A Study of Hierarchical Gating and Calibration: Methodology

 \subsection{Ensembling}

-To test whether small diversity gains yield robust improvements, we evaluate simple ensembles over a pool of trained models: \begin{itemize} \item \textbf{Hard voting}: average binary decisions. \item \textbf{Soft voting}: average predicted probabilities, then threshold (for families that output probabilities). \item \textbf{Weighted voting}: probability averages weighted by validation Macro-$F_1$ (probability-outputting families only). \end{itemize} We build ensembles via forward selection: start from the best single model on validation, then add a candidate only if it improves validation performance and the one-sided bootstrap lower 95\% bound for $\Delta F_1$ and (ii) a one-sided empirical $p$-value.
+To test whether small diversity gains yield robust improvements, we evaluate simple ensembles over a pool of trained models: \begin{itemize} \item \textbf{Hard voting}: average binary decisions. \item \textbf{Soft voting}: average predicted probabilities, then threshold (for families that output probabilities). \item \textbf{Weighted voting}: probability averages weighted by validation Macro-$F_1$ (probability-outputting families only). \end{itemize} We build ensembles via forward selection: start from the best single model on validation, then add a candidate only if it improves validation performance and the one-sided bootstrap lower 95\% bound for $\Delta F_1$ versus the current ensemble is $>0$ and at least $1\%$ in relative terms; ties go to the smaller ensemble.
+For prompted LLMs (discrete outputs), we use hard voting; for supervised encoders (and QLoRA), we also use soft and weighted voting.